miguelperezcolom/inventory-manager/README.md

 ## Business requisites

 The starting point of any project are (or should be) the business requisites.
-I have guessed that, after several talks with the business guys, we have agreed the following requisites:
+I have assumed that, after several talks with the business guys, we have agreed the following requisites:

 - Item's name must be unique (there are not 2 items with the same name in the inventory)